 But while more and more businesses are moving to the cloud, many don't achieve the agility and flexibility required to meet cloud adoption goals, and in these situations, the move often doesn't stack up commercially.
 Essentially, business-critical systems are just being given a new home, and simply lifting and shifting your SAP landscape into Azure will not reap the benefits of the cloud or solve any current challenges you have.

 So, how do you deliver a successful Cloud migration project?

 Here are the four SAP best practices you may want to consider.

-Most SAP systems grow organically over the years, using a number of different technologies to meet the ever changing demands of the business.
-However the long term impact to the stability of an SAP landscape isn't always considered when making changes and without regular cadence this can impact the running of your system and they can become difficult to support.
+Most SAP systems grow organically over the years, using a number of different technologies to meet the ever-changing demands of the business.
+However the long term impact on the stability of an SAP landscape isn't always considered when making changes and without regular cadence, this can impact the running of your system and they can become difficult to support.

 You want to simplify the deployment as much as possible.
 This means:

 - Reducing the number of processes, through uniformity.

 The most significant benefit of standardisation is the long-term running of the landscape.
 Deploying fewer technology types means the systems are far easier to maintain and, therefore, better supported.